gaetanlop/Commonlit-Readability-Competition/README.md

 * The second main improvement that I have made to my models after understanding the best solutions is the use of pseudo labeling.
 As the training set was very small, increasing its size was crucial.
 The problem with pseudo labeling is that we need to find external data that are representative of the training data.
 The winner of the competition introduced a novel technique to do so: create a large external dataset that seemed relevant for the competition, then make text snippets of the external data that have approximately the same length as the training data.
 Then use sentence bert "to generate sentence embeddings and retrieve the five text snippets which had the highest cosine similarity to the original excerpt" (https://www.kaggle.com/c/commonlitreadabilityprize/discussion/257844).
 I tried this idea by myself on my electra model(you can find my code in the Notebooks folder) and it gave me a huge improvement of 0.01.

 ## How to use this repository

+This github repo is composed of two parts:

+#### Notebooks folder
+- In this folder, you can find some of my notebooks that I developed during and after the competition (when I incorporated tricks from top solutions.
+* Blending-Inference-Kaggle : It is the notebook that I used to make inference on kaggle.
+* Blending-Weights-Optuna : In this notebook, I used Optuna to find the best weights for each of my model for the final submission on Kaggle
+* Create-External-Data : In this notebook, I gathered some external data following the tricks of the competition winner.
+* Deberta_Large_Training : This is one of my notebook to train a large transformer model from hugging face.
+* Pseudo Labeling : In this notebook, I used my best models fromt he competition to pseudo label the selected external data.

+#### Other folder and files
+The other folder and files are all related to deployment.
+* app.py : the main app
+* torch_utils.py : some useful pytorch functions that I used in app.py
+* Templates folder : HTML code
+* Static folder : css code

 ## Code and Resources Used